DohaNoamanEssa/Tranqulity/README.md

 🌿 Tranqulity

 A modern Flutter mobile application built with clean architecture and scalable structure.
 The application includes real-time chat functionality, user profile management, and API integration.

 📱 About The App

 Tranqulity is a scalable and maintainable mobile application developed using Flutter.

-It follows clean architecture principles to ensure separation of concerns and easy future expansion.
+It follows Clean Architecture principles to ensure separation of concerns, maintainability, and easy future expansion.

-The app provides:
+✨ Core Modules

 💬 Real-time Chat System

 👤 User Profile Management

-🌐 API Integration
+🌐 REST API Integration

 📱 Responsive & Clean UI

-Built using Flutter.

 🚀 Features